davidmattice/Usefull_Documentation/pve/README.md

 ## More stuff to test

-Add a 2nd bridge for private networking
+Add a 2nd bridge for private networking (Available if 2nd NIC is installed)
 ```
 cat >>/etc/networkinterfaces <<<EOF
 auto vmbr1